pvanlaake/CFtime/README.md

 Conventions.
-Should this fail, then your data set does not have a temporal dimension or it is not compliant (note that the name “time” could be different, a temporal dimension is defined by the “units” attribute only).
+Should this fail, then your data set does not have a temporal dimension or it is not compliant (note that the name “time” could be different, a temporal dimension is defined by the “units” attribute alone).
 You could still use this package if the required information is contained in your file but using a different dimension name or different attribute names.